 Sending a message took about 7 minutes, receiving the reply was within seconds.
 I'm sure I could repeat this several times and get different numbers.
 From reviews I found on the Internet, 7 minutes to send a message is about the average.

 I was happy with the result since the weather conditions were not good.
 Heavy cloud coverage and rain or snow will affect the satellite transmission.

 However I had another struggle.
 The snow was slowly melting on the screen and thus making it very difficult to read and find the navigation icons.
 I had to constantly wipe the snow and water off the screen and eventually put on my reading glasses.
 In my defence, this is a new interface and I had to read and interpret the screen first.

 This was done during a heavy snowfall and about -9 Celsius.
 No obstructions like trees or tall buildings within 10 meters.
 The snow cover in the picture accumulated within less than 5 minutes.

 The Create Message Interface is simple enough, once you understand the icons on the screen.
 Check the boxes to include Elevation (e) and/or Coordinates (c).
 The icon on the far right (s) is the send.

 The character count is on the bottom left, starting with 140 and counting down as you type.
-I was out on Lake Simcoe in full sun and I struggled to to read the screen.
-I left the screen protector on the device but may take it off at some later time.
+I was out on Lake Simcoe in full sun and I struggled to read the screen.
+I left the screen protector on the device but may take it off at a later time.